CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Introduction

 For instance, in the previous example, if the Shapley value of the second atom (``causes kidney toxicity'') is 450, this indicates that, averaged over all possible execution choices of the other atom, executing this atom neurally improves the ranking of the answer \texttt{Insulin} by 450 positions.
 Shapley values are supported by a mathematically rigorous foundation, and any well-defined Shapley game inherits useful formal properties.
 One such property is \emph{efficiency}, which provides additional value for explainability.
 In our framework, efficiency means that the sum of Shapley values across all atoms in a query equals the overall improvement achieved by executing the entire query neurally, compared to executing it symbolically (i.e., by traversing the KG alone).
+We summarize our main contributions as follows:

-We summarize our main contributions as follows: \begin{itemize} \item To the best of our knowledge, this is the first approach to explaining the results of neural complex query answering models using Shapley values. \item We propose a formal definition of explanation for the complex query answering task at the level of query atoms. \item We introduce \emph{CQD-SHAP}, which quantifies the contribution of using a neural model for each query atom to the ranking of a target answer. \item We conduct extensive evaluations of the \emph{CQD‑SHAP} explanations in terms of \emph{necessary} and \emph{sufficient} explanations, through quantitative experiments on two standard benchmarks, FB15k-237 and NELL995, showing that our method yields meaningful and interpretable explanations. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, this is the first approach to explaining the results of neural complex query answering models using Shapley values. \item We propose a formal definition of explanation for the complex query answering task at the level of query atoms. \item We introduce \emph{CQD-SHAP}, which quantifies the contribution of using a neural model for each query atom to the ranking of a target answer. \item Through comprehensive experiments on FB15k-237, NELL995, and their harder variants (FB15k-237+H, NELL995+H), we assess \emph{CQD-SHAP} explanations via \emph{necessity} and \emph{sufficiency} criteria, demonstrating consistent interpretability and meaningfulness across diverse query difficulties. \end{itemize}